To More Inquiry

 4. Swaminarayan Akshardham temple

 Swaminarayan Akshardham temple was constructed in 2005 by BAPS Swaminarayan Sanstha.
 This temple depicts the Indian Culture and is constructed using White marble and Pink sandstones.
-No leather item, camera and cell phone are allowed inside the premises.
+No leather item, camera or cell phone is allowed inside the premises.
 You can enjoy the boat ride, a musical water show, and a short movie in this temple.

-Entry fee: free of cost but for exhibition tickets need to be purchased.
+Entry fee: free of cost but for the exhibition tickets need to be purchased.

 Timing: 9:30 am to 6:30 pm (Monday Closed)